MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 :::image type="content" source="media/database-migration-assessment-for-oracle-extension/dmafo-code-compatibility-pg.png" alt-text="Screenshot showing the code compatibility report.":::

 The report shows the total number of objects and conversion effort hours required to migrate code to the Azure PostgreSQL database.
-The graphical image provides the breakup for each schema object type such as tables, views, clusters etc. The efforts are categorized as "Ready - automatically converted," "Needs review," and "Not ready - requires manual conversion."
+The graphical image provides the breakup for each schema object type such as tables, views, and clusters.
+The efforts are categorized as "Ready - automatically converted", "Needs review", and "Not ready - requires manual conversion".

 A drill-down for the "Not ready" and "Needs review" sections provides the list of remediation tasks and the effort hours for each task.